Tuesday, October 29, 2024

 Public Hearings

-Readying the popcorn, potato chips, or nilagang mani, if you wish for the healthier option, many may vary on the preference of their snack, but one thing glues everyone nowadays, the public hearings.
+Readying the popcorn, potato chips, or nilagang mani, if you wish for the healthier option, many may vary on the preference of their snack, but one thing entertains many Filipinos nowadays, the public hearings.

 Being an X-er, I remember looking for people to talk to when hearings on the NBN-ZTE would come out on TV.
 Those who watched it would patiently wait for the column of Jarius Bondoc to come out, so that we could give each other updates.
 I recall looking for people to discuss this issue, but it was not easy.
 I came from an era where current news was given via newspaper.